Postpartum Party Dresses

 Twist wrap dress, Banana Republic

-A combination of the previous two: a crisscross v-neck is perfect for nursing, a fuller skirt and ruching hides what you want to hide, the bright color is great for announcing to a room that while you just had a baby, you certainly aren’t planning to blend into the wall.
+This one is a combination of the first two dresses: a crisscross v-neck that’s perfect for nursing and a fuller skirt and ruching that hides what you want to hide.
+AND the bright color is great for announcing to a room that while you just had a baby, you certainly aren’t planning to blend into the wall.
 (Though tailoring this one down might be a bit more difficult and/or costly.)

 Chiffon tuxedo ruffle dress, Ann Taylor Loft